limdor/limdor.github.io/talks.md

 permalink: /talks/
 ---

+{% capture dynamic_memory_allocation_description %}
+A program is nothing else than a bunch of instructions modifying chunks of memory based on some inputs to produce some outputs.
+When these chunks of memory are defined at runtime, we call it dynamic memory allocation.
+In C++ there are multiple situations where dynamic memory allocation is performed.
+A user can allocate dynamic memory explicitly in different ways, but dynamic memory allocation can also happen implicitly.
+There are multiple features of C++ that require dynamic memory allocation, but this is not always necessarily clear to the user.
+This might become a problem in certain fields.
+In safety critical systems some guidelines forbid the use of dynamic memory allocation.

+In this talk we will analyse certain features of the C++ library to see if they dynamically allocate or not.
+We will also learn what are the challenges with dynamic memory allocation in safety critical systems and what alternatives do we have.
+By the end of the talk you will have gained the knowledge to dynamically allocate memory in safety critical systems in a safer way.
+{% endcapture %}

+{% include talk.html
+    title="Dynamic memory allocation challenges in safety critical systems" description=dynamic_memory_allocation_description
+%}

 {% capture coverage_description %}
 Code coverage is one of the metrics to be considered when you want to deliver high quality software.
 At the same time, having 100% code coverage does not guarantee you anything.